 Performed by the Oxford Chamber Orchestra

-Judith Wolfe is Lecturer in Theology and the Arts at St Mary’s College, University of St Andrews.
+Judith Wolfe is Professor of Philosophical Theology at St Mary’s College, University of St Andrews.
 She has recently edited an essay collection on Perelandra: C.S.
 Lewis’s Perelandra: Reshaping the Image of the Cosmos (Kent State University Press, 2013).
 More information is available on her blog.

 C.S.
 Lewis, ‘Unreal Estates’, Lesley Walmsley (ed.), C.S.
 Lewis: Essay Collection | Literature, Philosophy and Short Stories (London: HarperCollins, 2000), 122.